tboneATL/covid-19-response/shield-designs-for-3d-printing/Caskey-Remix/README.md

-@sparkyc - contributed this modification of the Zacca2 Remix.
+@rsparkyc - contributed this modification of the Zacca2 Remix.
 It has ridged tops to help with stacking, as well as a perimeter ridge on the bottom to aid in removal.

 See [this thread](https://github.com/tboneATL/covid-19-response/issues/1) and [this thread](https://github.com/tboneATL/covid-19-response/pull/11) for more detail.